 Dr. Darryl James, Mechanical Engineering Professor and NWI faculty affiliate, is the Principal Investigator of this ongoing project.

-(Above) - Inside the VorTECH platform, gas shows how the wind moves in this tornado
+(Above) - Inside the VorTECH platform, smoke shows how the wind moves in this tornado

 (Above) - An external view of VorTECH.